open-contracting-extensions/ocds_document_publisher_extension/README.md

 # Document publisher

-Adds a `publisher` field to the `Document` object to reference the organization responsible for making the document available.
+Adds a `publisher` field to the `Document` object and an 'informationService' role to the party role codelist to reference the organization responsible for making the document available.

+## Usage

+For each organization referenced in `Document.publisher`, add 'informationService' to its roles array.

 ## Legal context